MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/performance-tuning/role/windows-server-container/index.md

 ## Introduction
 Starting with Windows Server 2022, two types of containers are available: Windows Server Containers and Hyper-V Containers.
 Each container type supports either the Server Core or Nano Server SKU of Windows Server 2022.

-These configurations have different performance implications which we detail below to help you understand which is right for your scenarios.
+These configurations have different performance implications, which we detail below to help you understand which is right for your scenarios.
 In addition, we detail performance impacting configurations, and describe the tradeoffs with each of those options.

 ### Windows Server Container and Hyper-V Containers
-Windows Server Container and Hyper-V containers offer many of the same portability and consistency benefits but differ in terms of their isolation guarantees and performance characteristsics.
+Windows Server Container and Hyper-V containers offer many of the same portability and consistency benefits but differ in terms of their isolation guarantees and performance characteristics.

 **Windows Server Containers** provide application isolation through process and namespace isolation technology.
 A Windows Server container shares a kernel with the container host and all containers running on the host.

 **Hyper-V Containers** expand on the isolation provided by Windows Server Containers by running each container in a highly optimized virtual machine.
-In this configuration the kernel of the container host is not shared with the Hyper-V Containers.
+In this configuration, the kernel of the container host is not shared with the Hyper-V Containers.

 The additional isolation provided by Hyper-V containers is achieved in large part by a hypervisor layer of isolation between the container and the container host.
 This affects container density as, unlike Windows Server Containers, less sharing of system files and binaries can occur, resulting in an overall larger storage and memory footprint.
-In addition there is the expected additional overhead in some network, storage io, and CPU paths.
+In addition, there is the expected additional overhead in some network, storage IO, and CPU paths.

 ### Nano Server and Server Core
 Windows Server Containers and Hyper-V containers offer support for Server Core and for a new installation option available in Windows Server 2022: [Nano Server](../../../../get-started/Nano-Server-Quick-Start.md).